Virginia’s Assault Weapons Ban Fails

 A Virginia bill banning the sale of assault-style weapons and the possession of magazines that hold more than 12 rounds died in committee Monday, dealing a blow to Democrats who have pledged to pass gun control legislation after taking control of the state legislature.

-The bill is part of an eight-measure gun control package Gov. Ralph Northam began pushing last summer prior to calling a special session on guns.
+The bill is part of an eight-measure gun control package Governor Ralph Northam began pushing last summer prior to calling a special session on guns.
 The session was called one month after a mass shooting in Virginia Beach left 12 dead, but led to no new laws after it was almost immediately adjourned.
-The bills were given new life though when Democrats won control of both houses of the Virginia legislature in November.
+The bills were then given new life when Democrats won control of both houses of the Virginia legislature in November.

 In the end, Democratic control wasn’t enough to pass the most controversial bill in Northam’s package.
 Four moderate Democrats joined Republicans on a Senate committee to reject the bill.
 They asked for a study on the issue instead.